learn-co-students/excel-to-python-data-science-intro-000/README.md

 # Going further with dictionaries

 ### Introduction

 Now that we know a little bit about lists and dictionaries, we can take data in a different digital format, and move it into code.
 In this lesson, we'll see that in just a few lines of code, we can use Python to work with data in other formats.
 Then we'll learn a couple of other methods for working with dictionaries: `keys()`, `values()`, and the `dict()` constructor.

 ### Objectives

-You will be able to:

 * Understand how the list data structure aligns with data in non-programming contexts
 * Understand how the dictionary data structure aligns with data in non-programming contexts